juan-esteban-berger/CUDA_Snake/README.md

 3. Q_Value_Right

 ## Forward Propagation
 Forward propagation is the algorithm used to calculate a prediction based on the inputs given to the neural network.
-To understand how the neural network performs forward propagation, the following diagram of a very simple neural network is shown.
+To understand how the neural network performs forward propagation, the following diagram of a very simple neural network is shown below
 ```mermaid
 graph LR
    subgraph Input Layer